We are a local pickup only nursery. Please select location at checkout.

 Family: Asteraceae

-Origin/Distribution: Manitoba east to Nova Scotia, south to Georgia, west to Louisiana, north to Illinois and Wisconsin, native to Maine
+Origin/Distribution: Manitoba east to Nova Scotia, south to Georgia, west to Louisiana, north to Illinois and Wisconsin, native to Maine.
+These plants were grown from seed collected in New England.

 Habitat: thin wooded area, woodland clearings and edges, roadsides, fields